 Neenah in Winnebago County, Wisconsin — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Civil War Veterans Memorial (within shouting distance of this marker); The Old Council Tree (about 400 feet away, measured in a direct line); Grand Loggery (approx. 0.4 miles away); Indian Effigy Mounds (approx. 0.6 miles away); Jean Nicolet Monument (approx. 0.9 miles away); Soldiers and Sailors Memorial Building (approx. 0.9 miles away); Menasha’s Isle of Valor (approx. 0.9 miles away); 1st Sergeant Elmer J. Burr (approx. 0.9 miles away).
+The Old Council Tree (approx. 0.3 miles away); Civil War Veterans Memorial (approx. 0.3 miles away); Kimberly Point Park (approx. 0.4 miles away); Indian Effigy Mounds (approx. 0.6 miles away); Historic Wisconsin Avenue Commercial District (approx. ¾ mile away); Jean Nicolet Monument (approx. 0.8 miles away); Soldiers and Sailors Memorial Building (approx. 0.8 miles away); Menasha’s Isle of Valor (approx. 0.9 miles away).
 Touch for a list and map of all markers in Neenah.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 25, 2015, by Lugnuts of Germantown, Wisconsin.
-This page has been viewed 384 times since then and 16 times this year.
-Photos: 1, 2. submitted on April 25, 2015, by Lugnuts of Germantown, Wisconsin. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on August 23, 2010, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 1,803 times since then and 80 times this year.
+Last updated on November 9, 2010, by William J. Toman of Green Lake, Wisconsin.
+Photos: 1, 2, 3, 4. submitted on August 23, 2010, by Keith L of Wisconsin Rapids, Wisconsin. • Syd Whittle was the editor who published this page.